- Quick Facts

 Shen Yun description

-Enter a world where philosophers and poets sought harmony with the Tao, or the “Way” of the universe, where maidens danced with ethereal grace and warriors trained with explosive vigor, where timeless tales of valor and virtue were born, where heaven and earth connected to inspire hope for humanity.
+Enter a world where maidens danced with ethereal grace and warriors trained with explosive vigor, where timeless tales of valor, virtue, and humour were born, where scholars and artists sought harmony with the Tao, or the “Way” of the universe, and where heaven and earth connected to inspire hope for humanity.
+Join us for the experience of a lifetime.

 Shen Yun reviews